 Is it necessary to upload your portfolio to your profile since you have a blog?
 Yes!
 It is because your blog is your content marketing space that concentrates on a particular niche or specific niche market.

-But my portfolio contains freelance work on cryptocurrency and other digital marketing types that I do not cover on my blog.
+For example, my blog, Moss Media is focused solely on blogging tips (SEO, website traffic, etc.) freelance writing, social media, and content marketing.
+However, my portfolio contains freelance work on cryptocurrency and other digital marketing assets that I do not cover on my blog.
 I believe you now see why you should add your portfolio to your profile.

 If you’ve worked with others on a project, upload it as well.
-It helps potential clients know that you’re a team player, a collaborator, which is good for business and will help you find freelance writing clients to work with.
+It helps potential clients know that you’re a team player, a collaborator, which is good for business and will help you find freelance writing clients.

 Bonus tip: Connect with your client’s friends.